Got paint stains on your favorite clothes and shoes?

 This solvent works well on acrylic paint removal as well

-Read the labels in the clothes or shoes to confirm whether it is color proof, otherwise, these solvents will rip off the colors from the fabric and shoes.
+Read the labels on the clothes or shoes to confirm whether it is color proof.
+Otherwise, these solvents will rip off the colors from the fabric and shoes.

 2- Rubbing alcohol

 Rubbing alcohol on latex or acrylic paint stains helps to get rid of it.

 - First, you have to spot out the area on shoes or clothes and dampen that area with cotton balls soaked in warm water.